 Fish and Chips

 Fish and Chips ~batter dipped fish of your choice fried to a golden brown.
 Fried chips can be homemade style, crinkle cut or french fries.
-With the season of Lent up and coming for the Christians out there, and also the fish lovers I am presenting a wonderful recipe for Fish and Chips!

 - The Batter:

 - 1 cup All Purpose Flour

 - Calculate roughly 2 medium sized potatoes per person, peeled and cut into finger thickness